 Stakeholder input is a vital part of the process of revising the Local Control and Accountability Plan each year.
 Over the past few years we have tried a variety of methods to collect input from stakeholders to ensure we hear from as many people as possible.
 This year we continued to use Data Equity Walks where many of our schools attended.
 This stakeholder engagement process has been organized into three series.
-Schools teams made up of parents, students and staff were encouraged to attend one forum in the fall (September 27, Ocotber 10, and October 25), one in the winter (January 24, 28 and 31) and one in the spring (March 28, April 10 and 8).
+Schools teams made up of parents, students and staff were encouraged to attend one forum in the fall (September 27, October 10, and October 25), one in the winter (January 24, 28 and 31) and one in the spring (March 28, April 10 and 8).

 Staff met four times during the year with district student council to ensure the thinking of a wide range of students was included.
 To see their ideas in the areas of culture/climate, academic performance, safety and communication, click here.
 Additionally, input is continually gathered at LCAP Parent Advisory Committee (LCAP PAC) and District English Learner Advisory Committee (DELAC) meetings during the year.
 Annual parent, student and staff survey results also provide valuable information used to refine our plan.